 Discuss a flexible schedule with your realtor.
 Plan for times with optimum light.
 Consider the weather.
 Success may require a second visit.

 A successful shoot will take time; larger houses take longer.
 You need to get the hang of real estate photography pricing to cover your time.
-Remain competitive, even if it takes you longer than a more experienced competitor.
+Remain competitive, even if it takes longer than a more experienced competitor.

 5.2 Staging - How to prepare the property for the shoot